Disclaimer: contains maths

 The important thing to understand is that a R1CS is not a computer program, you are not asking it to produce a value from certain inputs.
 Instead, a R1CS is a verifier, it shows that an already complete computation is correct .

-A rank 1 constraint system is a set of rank 1 constraints, each of the form:
+A rank 1 constraint system is a set of these sub-circuits expressed as constraints, each of the form:

 where are each linear combinations c1· v1+ c2· v2+ …